 Step 1 Get your HbA1C to the recommended level

 Your HbA1C gives your average blood glucose level for the previous 2-3 months.
-The closer it is to your ideal level, the lower the risk of miscarriage or stillbirth.
+The closer it is to your ideal level, the lower the risk of miscarriage, birth defects or stillbirth.
 Your healthcare team will be able to tell you what this level is for you; it is likely to be below 48 mmol/mol (6.5%).

 If your levels are too far above the ideal level, your team will encourage you to manage your blood glucose more tightly before you get pregnant.
 You will have your HbA1C tested every month until you reach the recommended levels.

-If your HbA1C is very high (above 86 mmol/mol or 10%) you are strongly recommended to avoid getting pregnant until you can reduce the levels.
-This will reduce the risk of miscarriage, and of your baby dying before, during or after they are born.
+If your HbA1C is very high (above 86 mmol/mol or 10%) you are strongly recommended to continue using contraception and avoid getting pregnant until you can reduce the levels.
+This will reduce the risk of miscarriage, birth defects, and of your baby dying before, during or after they are born.

 Step 2 Check your blood glucose levels

 It’s important to get glucose levels in control before conception because the first eight weeks of pregnancy are especially important for your baby’s development.
 You are unlikely to know that you’re pregnant for the first few weeks.
-So, it is best to use contraception until you’ve established good blood glucose levels.
+So, it is best to use contraception until you’ve established pregnancy ready blood glucose levels.
 As you will not know immediately when you become pregnant,the best thing to do is to get your glucose levels ready for pregnancy 2-3 months before you stop taking contraception.

 Step 3 Take a higher dose of folic acid